So here you are. Desperate and sick. A nearly silent screech sneaks past your tongue, which tastes like salt pork and gasoline.

 It hits you then -- almost.
 It's right there in the back of your grown-up brain.
 You know it is.
 You can almost feel the psychic debris of it.
 Something is wrong and it's probably you.
 But how to see it.
 That is the quandary.
 Belly up to your mental pulpit.
 And there it is, as you can imagine it, in the carnival of your cranium.

 You note the cracked and battered sign over the perturbed face of the ticket seller.
 A middle aged women, sweet and easy on the eyes.
 The sign reads "The Exchanges," but underneath the letters you can just make out another word: "Bookie."
-She smiles in a shadowy way.
+She smiles toothless.
 Stubs out a cigarette.
+Lets the vermin at her feet wrap around her legs and squeeze.

 There are the crowds.
 You see them now.
 All jostling about.
 They are like you.
 Not yet rich.
 More crowds press themselves into the lines and gaggles.
 They chatter about the red rolls of tickets.
 An unabated volume from fevered lips.
 Drooling.